November 2007 Archives

 -----------------------------------------------------------------------------------

 The Environmental Working Group has a database of 25,000 health care products available in the US with estimates of potential risks.
-Many health care products, whether high end, organic, or cheap drugstore brands, contain chemicals known to cause cancer or reproductive health toxins.
-The database compares ingredient lists on the labels to databases of chemical toxins, then rates the products on a 1-10 score.
+Many health care products, whether high end, organic, or cheap drugstore brands, contain chemicals known or suspected to cause cancer or affect reproductive health.
+The database compares ingredient lists on the labels to databases of chemical toxicants, then rates the products on a 1-10 score.
 Imperfect, but interesting.

 States Sue EPA over Reporting